 “Our Companions offer comfort, a friendly voice and a listening ear.
 Please don’t be afraid to reach out for help, so often talking to someone can make a huge difference.”

 Where further support is needed, the Marie Curie Companion volunteers will carefully link people to specialist Mind in Somerset bereavement support workers who will deliver up to six bereavement counselling sessions.
 This service is available to adults and children over 12 years.

-Susan Hoyle, Bereavement Lead, Mind in Somerset, said: “We would like people to know, including professionals and young people, that we are here for you to help and support if you have experienced a loss during these very difficult times”
+Susan Hoyle, Bereavement Lead, Mind in Somerset, said: “We would like people to know, including professionals and young people, that we are here for you to help and support if you have experienced a loss during these very difficult times.”

 Louise Finnis, Public Health Specialist, Somerset County Council, said: “This is an exciting piece of partnership work which we are seeing so much of during the coronavirus pandemic.
 I am delighted such experienced charities will be able to support Somerset people at this difficult time.”

-If you or someone you know, is affected by grief or bereavement, and would like to talk to someone, please call the Somerset Bereavement Support Service call 0800 3047 412 (Monday to Saturday, 9am to 5pm)
+If you or someone you know, is affected by grief or bereavement, and would like to talk to someone, please call the Somerset Bereavement Support Service on 0800 3047 412 (Monday to Saturday, 9am to 5pm)